The Importance of Credo in Multiagent Learning: Social Dilemmas

 For the sake of our analysis, we make the assumption that all agents have the same credo.
 We calculate the expected values of cooperation and defection in situations where agents are fully self-focused ($\mathbf{cr}_i = \langle 1, 0, 0 \rangle$), team-focused ($\mathbf{cr}_i = \langle 0, 1, 0 \rangle$), and system-focused ($\mathbf{cr}_i = \langle 0, 0, 1 \rangle$).
 We then calculate the conditions in which agent $i$ has the incentive to cooperate as when the expected value of cooperation dependant on credo is greater than the expected value of defection.
 After algebraic simplification, we determine agent $i$ is better off cooperating whenever:

 Note that this is independent of the strategy profile of their counterpart, $\sigma_T$.
 Whenever cooperation is the dominant strategy in a stage game, it will be supported in the repeated game.

-Figure \ref{fig:credo_theory} shows the expected reward value of cooperation minus the expected reward value of defection by solving Equation \ref{eq:final_requrement} with $|\mathcal{T}| = 5$ teams.
+Figure \ref{fig:credo_theory} shows the expected reward value of cooperation minus the expected reward value of defection, solving Equation \ref{eq:final_requrement} for $|\mathcal{T}| = 5$ teams.
 Each triangle shows the results for the linear combination of agent credo composed of self- ($\selfw$; right axis), team- ($\teamw$; left axis), and system-focused ($\sysw$; bottom axis) parameters (increments of 0.02).
-The colors indicate the strength of the incentive to either defect (blue) or cooperate (red), as computed by Equation~\ref{eq:final_requrement}.
-White is used when Equation~\ref{eq:final_requrement} holds with equality.
+The colors indicate which action has higher expected value, defection (blue) or cooperation (red), computed as the difference of their expected values (white represents equality).

 Each row of plots represents different values of $\inteam$, the likelihood of being paired with a teammate.
 The remaining probability $1-\inteam$ is spread across the $|\mathcal{T}|-1$ teams uniformly.
 With five teams, these values of $\inteam$ represent when the chance of a counterpart being from another team is four times more likely than their own team ($\inteam = 0.06$), being from any of the five teams has equal probability ($\inteam = 0.2$), and being from the same team is four times more likely than another team ($\inteam = 0.5$).
 Each column of plots represents a different cost of cooperation so that $c \in \{1, 2, 3\}$ with the benefit fixed to $b = 5$.
 For our entire analysis, we increase the cost and fix the benefit since we are interested in the ratio between the cost and benefit of cooperation instead of their absolute values.